UKVeteran/Work-Diary--February-2025-Onwards/README.md

 Research into Quantum Computing and Machine Learning

 ## 12 March 2025
-Made Simple Pygames like Dodge The Objects using Spyder
+Made Simple Pygames like Dodge The Objects "Dodge.exe" using Spyder